 3. Disclosures required by Courts or Tribunals

-The WBOs will comply with any summons to produce documents by a Court of Tribunal.
+The MSOs will comply with any summons to produce documents by a Court or Tribunal.
 The Party might seek to discharge cancellation of the summons in some circumstances.

 4. Disclosures of self harm